 After this playful break, you can continue to admire some other brick wonders, like the ones in the photos below.

-As you might have already noted, the constructions have been built all around the world and represent places and things from all around the world, which also makes this exhibition a great source of information for the kids.
+As you might have already noted, the constructions have been built all around the world.
+They represent places and things from different places making the exhibition a great source of information for the kids.

-Speaking of Brick Wonders, Horniman is the perfect place to admire the 7 World Wonders entirely made of Lego bricks!
+Speaking of Brick Wonders, Horniman Museum in London is the perfect place to admire the 7 World Wonders entirely made of Lego bricks!

 Useful information and tips for a great day out at Brick Wonders (Horniman Museum and Gardens, London):